Sometimes useful if you're locked out of a machine where you've forgotten your user or root password.

 "chroot /mnt "

-If you don't know the user name on the machine do:
+If you don't know the user name on lost-machine do:

 "less /etc/group" where you'll probably be wanting the adm: user ... or to show other users do